brunoluiz/brunoluiz.github.io/content/blog/2022/aug/imagewand-privacy-first-image-conversion-experiment-with-golang-and-wasm/index.md

 TinyGo supports WASI.
 This means  `syscall/js` is not required if you don't want to manipulate the DOM, which would have made ImageWand code simpler, becoming just an exported Golang function… But, there are a couple of limitations when implementing WASI programs with TinyGo:

 1. [Function arguments and outputs can only be numbers or pointers, which are essentially numbers with a memory address](https://tinygo.org/docs/concepts/compiler-internals/calling-convention/#:~:text=The%20WebAssembly%20target%20does%20not%20return%20variables%20directly%20that%20cannot%20be%20handled%20by%20JavaScript%20(see%20above%20about%20i64%2C%20also%20struct%2C%20i64%2C%20multiple%20return%20values%2C%20etc).%20Instead%2C%20they%20are%20stored%20into%20a%20pointer%20passed%20as%20the%20first%20parameter%20by%20the%20caller.).
 2. [There is no proper support for multi-return, so no easy `(someType, error)`](https://github.com/tinygo-org/tinygo/issues/3010#issuecomment-1191916589) without some hacks.
 3. Lacking documentation and helper methods to operate on top of shared WASM memory ([I've opened a ticket around documentation](https://github.com/tinygo-org/tinygo/issues/3040)).

 ImageWand was passing a slice of `byte` with the image content, which was the simplest way to get this working (don't io.Reader me: it is not as simple).
 To pass the image input and receive the output in `[]byte`, you need to use JavaScript and WASM shared memory space, pointers and all sort of low-level magic.

-Checking Github, it seems many people came across the issue of passing non-numeric values or returning multiple values, and every developer has a different solution to it [[1]](https://github.com/tinygo-org/tinygo/issues/2512#issuecomment-1011399751) [[2]](https://github.com/tinygo-org/tinygo/issues/1824).[ Eventually, I came up with my way of dealing with this](https://github.com/brunoluiz/imagewand/pull/4),  but it is quite ugly and probably not efficient at all.
+Checking Github, it seems many people came across the issue of passing non-numeric values or returning multiple values, and every developer has a different solution to it [[1]](https://github.com/tinygo-org/tinygo/issues/2512#issuecomment-1011399751) [[2]](https://github.com/tinygo-org/tinygo/issues/1824).[Eventually, I came up with my way of dealing with this](https://github.com/brunoluiz/imagewand/pull/4),  but it is quite ugly and probably not efficient at all.
 Most likely I should have used [`WebAssembly.memory.buffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Memory), but I couldn't find an easy way of doing so.
 Besides, WASI was an extra in this whole experiment and, at this point, I had invested a long time cracking my head to have at least something minimal working.

 ```js
 // JavaScript code